IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 This sample uses **HWIREST API** to do the following:
 - List CPCs and retrieve the URI and target name associated with the LOCAL CPC or the *CPCname* provided
 - List the LPARs on the designated CPC and query the LPAR status.
-- For each LPAR matching the requested status (default is operating), retrieve the following information:
+- For each LPAR matching the requested status (default is operating), retrieve the following information from the image activation profile:
+(assumption is the image activation profile name matches the LPAR name)
      - crypto-activity-cpu-counter-authorization-control
      - assigned-crypto-domains
      - assigned-cryptos
+- <b>Note: </b>
-- Note the crypto attributes are available on z16 or higher processors only.
+ The crypto attributes are available on z16 or higher processors only.

 ## System Prep work
 - Store RXCRYPT1 into a data set